Amed Rosario Player Props: Dodgers vs. Padres

 Amed Rosario At The Plate

-- Rosario is hitting .264 with 21 doubles, six triples, four home runs and 23 walks.
+- Rosario has 21 doubles, six triples, four home runs and 23 walks while batting .264.

-- Rosario has had an RBI in 32 games this year (32.3%), including 10 multi-RBI outings (10.1%).
+- Rosario has an RBI in 33 of 100 games this season, with multiple RBI in 11 of them.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.